gggliuye/for_fun/docs/AW/6Death.rst

 Mainly the idea of *linkage*.
 Life and Death invlove each other, in the same way that the two ends of the brush, lifting up on involves lifting up the other. **Death and Life imply each other.**
+Karma also involves the idea of **continuity of patterns**.

+The interdependence of being and not being, of death and life.
+The demon of change is really a disguise of the very source of life.
+Death without which life is impossible, change without which life is totally boring.